MuhammadSalmanSiddiqui/Minified-Uglified-Concatenated-CSS-JS-File/README.md

 NOTE:
 ----
-Above, you will give the path of the folder containing full of images which you want to minify and then those minified images will get save into dist/img folder.
+Above, you will change the path of the folder containing full of images which you want to minify and then those minified images will get save into dist/img folder.

 NEXT:
 ----